MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 ### AuthorizedKeysFile

-The default is ".ssh/authorized_keys .ssh/authorized_keys2".
-If the path is not absolute, it is taken relative to user's home directory (or profile image path), e.g. C:\Users\username.
-Note that if the user belongs to the administrator group, %programdata%/ssh/administrators_authorized_keys is used instead.
+The default is `.ssh/authorized_keys`.
+If the path is not absolute, it is taken relative to user's home directory (or profile image path), e.g. _C:\Users\username_.
+Note that if the user belongs to the administrator group, _%programdata%/ssh/administrators_authorized_keys_ is used instead.

+> [!TIP]
+> The _administrators_authorized_keys_ file requires the BUILTIN\Administrators security group and NT Authority\SYSTEM account to explicitly granted full control.
+You can do this by opening an elevated PowerShell prompt, and running the command `icacls.exe "C:\ProgramData\ssh\administrators_authorized_keys" /inheritance:r /grant "Administrators:F" /grant "SYSTEM:F"`.

 ### ChrootDirectory (Support added in v7.7.0.0)